 Not always the place where you lived the longest is the one that brings the best memories.

 Ponta Delgada felt like any other city in the rest of the world.
-The cafe where I used to write short stories more than I studied felt fake, like a weird movie’s flashback montage.
+The cafe where I used to spend my afternoons felt fake, like a weird flashback montage.
 For a split second, I thought maybe it was the heat or the humidity, but I knew it wasn’t the weather.
 There was nothing else there for me to see, 20 years after I left.

 Ponta Delgada is my flashback episode, like a dash in my timeline.